 The correct answer is C.

-A risk averse investor will likely select the guaranteed option instead of the uncertain outcome, even although the uncertain outcome has the higher expected return of $50.
+A risk-averse investor will likely select the guaranteed option instead of the uncertain outcome, even although the uncertain outcome has a higher expected return of $50.

 Explain risk aversion and its implications for portfolio selection